SamCourse/awesome-tetris/README.md

    Another player now needs to do the same and then both players need to ready up to start the game.
    On the left side is the screen that the player plays on, on the right side is the screen of the other player.
    Both players play their own game of tetris, but each are presented with the same queue of tetrominos.
    The players play until their game ends.
-The other player keeps playing until their game ends.
 The player that ends their game first will stop transmitting data, but keep receiving from the player that is still playing.
-This way the player can keep watching the other player.
+This way the player can keep watching the other player even though their game has already ended.

 ### How to play